JoeKnittel/joeknittel.github.io/README.md

 - Blog entries
   - Raw .rmd and .md files
   - Generated .html files
-- HTML files defining the structure of the website
+- .html files defining the structure of the website
-- CSS files that codify the blog's stylistic elements
+- .css files that codify the blog's stylistic elements